 Dewey: We'll take your word for it, sir.

-Atomic Robo's solution for sending the Vampires back the Vampire Dimension is to reverse polarity.
-Shockingly, the experiment that brought them into our world does not have a "reverse" option, causing Robo to declare that the feature is to be strict company policy from then on.
+Atomic Robo's solution for sending the Vampires back to the Vampire Dimension is to reverse polarity on the experiment that accidentally brought them into our world.
+Unfortunately, he finds that the machine does not have a "reverse" option.
+Robo considers this almost criminally negligent with the sort of ludicrous science they get up to at Tesladyne, and declares that the feature is to be strict company policy from then on.
 Lampshade, thou art hung.

 In Transformers: The Movie, the heroes' ship is targeted by Decepticon missiles.
 Kup's solution is to reverse the polarity, like he did against the Shrikebats of Dromedan.
 Hot Rod is afraid it will tear the ship apart; instead it repels the missiles.